karthik0010/Assuredoc/Visual Testing.md

 **Running visual test on testcase**
 1. After enabling the visual testing button, click on the run button
 2. A baseline image has been created, run the test again to compare it with the original image.
-3. In the second run, there appears wheel icon indicating the visual validation.
+3. In the second run, there appears an icon indicating the visual validation.

 ![vi2](/images/vi2.png)

-4. Upon clicking the wheel, a pop-up will be displayed.
+4. Upon clicking the icon, a pop-up will be displayed.
 The images contain visual differences, then report will show the comparison as "true."
 If there are no differences, it will display as "false."

 ![vi3](/images/vi3.png)